Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Proposed Method

+In this case, the expectation of the stochastic gradient is the full gradient, i.e., $\delta(z) = \mathbb{E}[\hat{\delta}_S(z)]$.
 Hence, the prior distribution over adversarial perturbations is naturally a Gaussian one at each iteration.
-Benefitting from the asymptotic normality of SGD~\citep{Mandt17}, we propose a novel algorithm to approximate the posterior distribution of perturbations.
-Our main idea is to estimate the mean and covariance of the stationary distribution of stochastic gradient ascent during the optimizing procedure.
-In particular, we consider a small constant learning rate schedule ($\alpha$), which satisfies \textbf{Condition 2} mentioned in Section~\ref{sec:condi}.
-Then, the iterative averaging is adopted to approximate the mean of adversarial perturbations using the sequence of stochastic gradients.
+Benefiting from the asymptotic normality of SGD~\cite{Mandt17}, we propose a novel method to approximate the posterior distribution of perturbations.
+Our main idea is to estimate the mean and covariance matrix of the stationary distribution of stochastic gradient ascent during the optimizing procedure.
+The iterative averaging is adopted to approximate the mean of adversarial perturbations using the sequence of stochastic gradients

-Then $\bar{\delta} = \bar{\delta}^{(T)}$, where $n$ is the augmented samples in the $t$-th iteration ($t=0,\cdots, T-1$) and $T$ is the total iterations.
-Notably, the small value of $T$ (often $\leq10$) and the importance of the first step in our task (e.g., referring to strong attack performance of FGSM) indicate that the first optimization step is fairly close to the local optimum (i.e., the final search phase in \textbf{Condition 3} discussed in Section~\ref{sec:condi}).
-Additionally, the empirical results also show that collecting the trajectory information of all these iterative steps can yield significantly stronger adversaries than only taking into account the last step, as shown in Figure~\ref{fig:ablation_merge}~(b).
-Thus, we take into account the whole iterative procedure of the adversarial attacks for calculating the statistics of adversarial perturbations.